5 Prodigal Son Theories About What's Ahead in the Season Finale | TV Guide

 And who knows?
 Maybe it was him who took out Eve in the first place?
 Maybe Nicholas isn't the only one who doesn't like to hear the word "no," and since Eve did just end things with him, well, the timing of Malcolm revealing Eve's breakup voicemail to Ainsley (Halston Sage) is pretty suspect if the woman had already been dead for two weeks by that point, just saying.
 Plus, we know from the Nightingale (Dagmara Dominczyk) that Eve's killer had to be someone who spent a lot of time with her, and the season finale is ominously titled "Like Father..."
 Dun dun dun.

 2. Malcolm's night terrors have taken over.
 One subplot of Prodigal Son that has gotten a little less attention in recent episodes is the absolute lack of control Malcolm has over his behaviors while he is experiencing a night terror.
-It's also hard for those around him to tell that he is asleep when he's up and wildly swinging knives at people, so it wouldn't be completely out of left field for him to commit some act of violence without even knowing he's done it, even if it looks like he's awake to those around him.
+It's also hard for those around him to tell that he is asleep when he's up and wildly swinging knives at people, so it wouldn't be too hard to imagine him committing some act of violence without even knowing he's done it, even if it looks like he's awake to those around him.
 Sure, he didn't appear to be mid-slumber when he showed up to Eddie's hospital room, but we've seen weirder things happen during one of his episodes — remember when he accidentally rolled out of his bed and through a second-story window?
 Fun times.

+Here's How Prodigal Son Makes Those Grisly Crime Scenes Look So Realistic

 3. Martin had another of his sycophants finish the job.
 It's been a long time since we've seen Martin's influence over other active serial killers come into play, but as the copycat killer case proved all the way back in the pilot, the Surgeon does still have some fans who are capable of hideous things.
 Judging by the way Martin treated Eddie's eyeballs before Bright and the rest of the NYPD ran in to stop him, Martin really didn't want his faux guard to survive that assassination attempt.
 Perhaps he used his fancy phone privileges to get an old friend over to Eddie's hospital room?